Historic East Austin cemetery commemorates unknown remains

 Farrar has eight family members buried at Oakwood Cemetery and discovered a whole new side of his family – something he hopes others are able to do.

-"I think for me it was really kind of like a call to action where, you know, it can be very easy to be pretty frustrated, to be angry with why we're in this place, why it happened, why we don't have the records to show where someone was buried in the layouts and all of that," said Farrar.
+"I think, for me, it was really kind of like a call to action where, you know, it can be very easy to be pretty frustrated, to be angry with why we're in this place, why it happened, why we don't have the records to show where someone was buried in the layouts and all of that," Farrar said.

 The next step is for staff to complete the DNA and isotope analysis and continue reaching out to descendants of the 36 remains.

-"If you think you had generations of ancestors here before you, we would love to hear from you," said Chenoweth.
+"If you think you had generations of ancestors here before you, we would love to hear from you," Chenoweth said.